THE FABULOUS PANTHER

 “Research?
 I think we’ve established that he’s not qualified to do that in any meaningful sense. […] Such people as Tunbridge are what is termed fantasists, they bolster their ego by their myths and hype.”

-And I see it everywhere, this psychoanalytical slur — if you believe anything that lies outside the official consensus, it is because you have some kind of pathological need to do so.
+You see it everywhere, this psychological slur — if you believe anything that lies outside the official consensus, it is because you have some kind of pathological need to do so.
 This idea has been heavily promoted for half a century and more in the political-historical context, and is embedded in the collective psyche.
 We find it at every level in the media, but particularly the middle-class press whose readers can be flattered with sophisticated-sounding psychological theories.
 In his 2013 book Feral, the Guardian columnist and campaigning environmentalist George Monbiot predictably dismisses the notion that big cats inhabit Britain in any significant number.

 “Certain paranormal phenomena afflict every society, and these phenomena appear to reflect our desires; desires of which we may not be fully conscious,” he wrote.
 [1]